andrewchambers/c/README.md

 # The smaller, faster C compiler suite.

-## Design choices
+## Goals

+- Small size.
+- High quality.
+- Low complexity.
+- No external dependencies.
+- No fussy configuration.
-- Be small, fast, just work.
+- Just work.
-- Maintain small size, high quality, low complexity in code base.
+- Fast.

+The inspiration for this compiler came after dealing with building LLVM and GCC in many configurations.
+Each version taking 30 minutes between attempts.

+We should aim to compile as much real software as possible, and not prematurely focus on optimizations.
+Building real software asap is an early goal, because all other goals will rely on having a real user base to sustain development.

+## Plan

+### Stage 1.

+First, develop the C compiler and C preprocessor to the point it can compile itself, using gnu binutils as its assembler/linker.
+At this stage it will use a tcc/8cc style backend and won't do any optimization at all.

+### Stage 2.

+Focus on building as much realworld BSD+Linux software.
+The OpenBSD community might be the most welcoming and appreciative of the efforts, so building OpenBSD packages should be a strong focus.
+This stage ends when we can build hundreds of open source packages.

+During this stage ports to more architectures can be started.
+The style of ports and cross compiling will be inspired by the plan9 compilers.
+A gcc compatible driver can be added as a utility which calls our own compilers if conventions diverge.

+### Stage 3.

+Replace the assembler with an in tree assembler.
+This assembler will have to follow binutils syntax simply because we want to support inline assembly which is already written.

+### Stage 4.

+Rewrite backend to be a simplified SSA or Three address IR backend.
+Focus on good but small/fast algorithms.

 ## Building

 ```
-$ ./configure
 $ make
 ```

 ## Quotes

-"Gotta go fast" - Sonic
+- "Gotta go fast" - Sonic
-"Mo code Mo problems" - Notorious B.I.G.
+- "Mo code Mo problems" - Notorious B.I.G.
-"One of my most productive days was throwing away 1000 lines of code." - Ken Thompson
+- "One of my most productive days was throwing away 1000 lines of code." - Ken Thompson

 ## Style

-No header can include another header.
-This is important because it speeds up the build.
-It also

 Follow plan9 conventions.

 - http://www.lysator.liu.se/c/pikestyle.html
 - http://plan9.bell-labs.com/magic/man2html/6/style
 - http://aiju.de/b/style

-## Tests

-The only testing in this repo is the self bootstrap.
-All other tests are part of https://github.com/clean-c/cspec

 ## Useful Links